Tammari people: Founding of Batammaribas

 to be intractable concerning their foundation.
 They maintain a strictly age-based hierarchy between elders and younger residents, like all African societies, but oppose any form of centralized power, and reject hereditary chieftains.

 Two, four or six clans can form a "village" or, to be more precise, a "territorial groupement" centered around the rituals upheld by each clan.
 A ritual center is the foundation of the village and is organized around a cemetery, a large initiation house for the youth, and the head serpent sanctuary.

 The clans share and recognize certain family bonds as they all descend from the same founding fathers.
 Another important pillar of the Batammariba is an exceptionally well-preserved system of funeral rites and initiation ceremonies.
 Those responsible for the rituals are imbued with authority and are chosen following rigorous ethics, notably discretion and self-mastery as, for example, if one is threatened with a knife, prefers to be killed than to kill.

 Nowadays the Batammariba accord the same importance to their rituals.

 The youngest amongst them, whether schooled or not, whether they leave or stay in the village, will only very rarely not keep the cycle of initiation tradition.

-Fidelity to tradition, like caring for and respecting the land on which their survival depends, their natural pride, warrior traditions, and hunting skills are intensely revived with ceremony.
-This has permitted the Batammariba to resist outside influences that negate their determination to maintain the millenary heritage that makes their culture so remarkable.
+Traditions are preserved in the present day, including caring for and respecting their land, keeping their sense of pride, upholding warrior traditions, and using hunting skills.
+Traditional ceremonies help to uphold these aspects of their culture.
+Alongside this, the Batammariba keep a distance from outside influences.
+This has also helped them to preserve their millenary heritage, an identifiable cultural feature of their people.

 From 19 to 24 October 2018, UNESCO organized an emergency mission to assess the damage allegedly caused by the August 2018 rains in Koutammakou on habitat and on the intangible heritage.
 The report was prepared by three international experts: Ishanlosen Odiaua, Dominique Sewane and Franck Ogou.